phplego/jcmp/README.md

 ```

 This command compares `data1.json` and `data2.json` in strict mode, ignoring changes in the `meta` and `config.version` paths.

-## Output Explanation

-- `!BLK`: Path is blacklisted.
-- `+ADD`: Path exists only in the second file.
-- `-DEL`: Path exists only in the first file.
-- `!TYP`: Type mismatch at the given path.
-- `:EXS`: Path exists in both files (shown only when not in strict mode).
-- `=EQL`: Path values are equal (shown only when not in strict mode).
-- `!EQL`: Path values are different.

 ## Contributions